 Cycling shoes

-While you don’t need to have them on for your first several rides, cycling shoes are one of the only accessories that actually make a huge difference.
+While you don’t necessarily need to have cycling shoes (also known as cleats) for your first several rides, these are one of the few biking accessories that can actually make a huge difference in your riding experience.

-Cycling shoes are designed specifically to connect your feet to your bike.
-They have cleats at the bottom that you can hook to your pedals, and their main goal is to improve your efficiency on the bike.
+Cycling shoes are designed specifically to connect your feet to your bike pedals.
+They have cleats on the sole of the shoe that you hook to your pedals.
+It may sound scary to be connected to your bike, but the main purpose of cycling this way is to improve your efficiency while riding.

-Plus, they also secure your feet to keep them from flying out—which, let’s admit it, doesn’t look all that impressive.
+Plus, they also secure your feet to keep them from flying out even when you’re pedaling too quickly or too hard — which, let’s admit it, doesn’t look all that impressive.

 Shades

 In case you didn’t know, cycling shades are in.
-Not only are people sporting them as bike accessories, but they are also a huge fashion trend right now.
+Not only are people sporting these big, chunky glasses as bike accessories, but they are also a huge fashion trend right now.
+So if you’re already in the cycling game and you don’t have a pair yet, what are you waiting for?

-The purpose of these is simple.
-For one thing, they help you keep harmful UV rays from your eyes.
+The purpose of these is straightforward.
+For one thing, they help you keep harmful UV rays from your eyes while biking, even when you’re on the road for hours at a time, especially in the tropical weather conditions of the Philippines.
 Secondly, they prevent glare and flying debris from obstructing your vision as you bike, keeping you safe.
 And if you buy good quality shades, like those with polarized lenses, they can even make your vision on the road even clearer.

 Plus, they are very trendy.
 So why not embrace the whole cycling aesthetic and get yourself a pair?